 Chase Sapphire Preferred is preferable for most people.
 But Chase Sapphire Reserve® has a clear edge for frequent travelers and high spenders.
 The two cards are similar in many respects, however, including their identical interest rates.

-Chase Sapphire Preferred is more accessible for the average person because it doesn’t charge an annual fee for the first year and costs “just” $95 per year after that.
-On the other hand, Chase Sapphire Reserve has a $450 annual fee, which is a lot of money to part with just to have a credit card.
+Chase Sapphire Preferred is more accessible for the average person because of its $95 annual fee.
+On the other hand, Chase Sapphire Reserve has a $550 annual fee, which is a lot of money to part with just to have a credit card.
 If you use your cards often enough, these fees will be more than paid for by the value of the rewards you receive, but the fact still remains that you have to pay the fees upfront.
-If you pay $450 and then are not able to travel enough to recoup that expense through rewards, you will have wasted money.

-Chase Ultimate Rewards redemption bonus: 50% for Reserve, 25% for Preferred
+Chase Ultimate Rewards redemption bonus: When redeemed for travel through the Ultimate Rewards portal, points are worth 50% more for Chase Sapphire Reserve, 25% for Chase Sapphire Preferred

 But you should also keep in mind that there are other perks beyond rewards.
-Both cards offer travel insurance, but Sapphire Preferred has the widest-reaching coverage.
-Sapphire Reserve will insure you for much more money for travel accidents, though.
-And the two cards have identical rental car insurance coverage.
+Both cards offer extensive travel insurance, covering trip and baggage delays, auto rental collisions, eligible travel accidents and more.
+Chase Sapphire Reserve will insure you for much more money for travel accidents, though.

 In conclusion, if you're a more casual traveler who doesn't want a high annual fee, Chase Sapphire Preferred is right for you.
-If you travel a lot and know you'll spend enough to take advantage of Chase Sapphire Reserve's extensive rewards, then that one might be better.
-Pick the cards that suits your individual needs best.
+If you travel a lot and know you'll spend enough to take advantage of Chase Sapphire Reserve's extensive rewards, then that one will serve you better.
+Feel free to take a look at a comprehensive review of Chase Sapphire Reserve vs. Chase Sapphire Preferred and pick the card that suits your individual needs best.